Black Student Centre

 Next steps

-With the ideal space identified, SFU has retained the services of Michelle Fenton from Khôra Architecture + Interiors to facilitate two community engagement workshops to refine design choices appropriate for the space and discuss programming for the BSC.
-These workshops build on prior community engagement sessions with the Black Community facilitated by Michelle Fenton and Osob Mohammed.
+With the ideal space identified, SFU retained the services of Michelle Fenton from Khôra Architecture + Interiors to facilitate two community engagement workshops in August and October 2024 to refine design choices appropriate for the space and discuss programming for the BSC.
+These workshops built on prior community engagement sessions with the Black Community facilitated by Michelle Fenton and Osob Mohammed.

 The findings from the community engagement process will guide SFU in designing the space and developing BSC programs and services.